RecipeShare Test Kitchen

 The citrus-forward aroma hits first—fresh lime zest, warm honey, delicate herbs, and that unmistakable tang of lemon gel.
 The petals puff lightly in the oven, keeping the look soft and organic, just like a blooming citrus flower.
 Meanwhile, the confit and gel bring a translucent vibrancy that makes the center glow like a jewel.

-Layering is key to the charm of this dessert.
-Once the tartlet shells are baked, the citrus components are added in perfect harmony.
-The lime confit forms the bright base, the lime cream adds lushness, and the meringue petals are piped around the edges before a final quick bake.
-The center is finished last with a gem-like dot of lemon gel—a bright, sharp counterpoint that elevates every bite.
+Layering is key to the structure of this dessert.
+Once the tartlet shells are baked, the citrus components are added in order.
+The lime confit forms the bright base, the lime cream adds body, and the meringue petals are piped around the edges before a final quick bake.
+The center is finished last with lemon gel.

 These tartlets were built with convenience in mind.
 You can prepare nearly every component in advance, making them ideal for hosts or busy bakers.
 All that’s left on the day of serving is assembly and a quick bake of the meringue to achieve that signature bloom.